ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy-helm.md

     $ cd helm_deploy/django-app/

 Values for our application are stored in the `values.yaml` at the root of our directory.
-There is a single value we need to change before we deploy the application.
-This is the host name, which denotes the URL of your deployed application.
-Open this file with your favourite text editor and have a look.

-The value to which I refer is:

-    deploy:
-      host: helm-demo.apps.cloud-platforms-test.k8s.integration.dsd.io
+Configurations such as 'number of pods running' and which image repository to use is stored here in this file.
+Open this file and get familiar with our application layout.

-Keeping this value the same would deploy our application using this URL and would more than likely cause a conflict.
-We can change this value by setting it as an argument in our command line install.
+There is an important value in this file called `host`, which sets the URL for your application.
+We have to provide this value as an argument on our installation command.

 Run the following (replacing the `YourName` with your own name and `env-name` with your environment name: